dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 The data used in this project has been well vetted as a good use case for short answer grading in the papers cited at the top of this report.

-The feature or features used are essentiall the encoded representation of strings that were provided as answers.
-This enconding is achieved by creating a word dictionary and assigning the index from the dictionary to the word.
+The feature or features used are essential the encoded representation of strings that were provided as answers.
+This encoding is achieved by creating a word dictionary and assigning the index from the dictionary to the word.
 The feature is then a list of integers representing the words.
 The dictionary size for the small SEB dataset is about 265 words.
 While the dictionary size for the large SAG dataset is about 2650 words.

 The most important data to visualize is the grads for the answers.
-If for example 95% of the answers were correct or incorrect, we whould need to consider this a unbalanced dataset and adjust for that.
+If for example 95% of the answers were correct or incorrect, we would need to consider this an unbalanced dataset and adjust for that.
-The visualization shows that the data, while not exactly balanced, has a signifiant result set for both correct and incorrect.
+The visualization shows that the data, while not exactly balanced, has a significant result set for both correct and incorrect.
 In both cases it is a 2/3 to 1/3 ratio, For the SEB dataset, that ratio is in favor of incorrect while for SAG in favor of correct.

 The visualization of answer lengths is also of some interest.
 This information is likely to play into the effectiveness of the model fitting.
 It has been documented in the research papers that shorter answers are more difficult to fit.
-From the historgrams we can see that a majority of the answers for both datasets fall in the range of 50 to 100 words.
+From the histograms we can see that a majority of the answers for both datasets fall in the range of 50 to 100 words.
 This confirms the relatively short nature of the answers as compared to essays or even short essay type response for which other modeling technical have proven successful (see *3 Riordan)

 One final area that bears noting is the difficulty of the questions.
 This can be shown by a graph of the percentage correct answers by question.
 The chart for SAG below shows that while the average is around 80% it varies widely between 20% and 100%.
 This is likely to have an impact on the predictability of the data because the answer pool for each question has a different composition of scores.